Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

 \begin{rem} From Theorem \ref{theo:Mor_inv_0-shift} a $0$-shifted contact structure on an LBG $L \rightrightarrows L_M$ can actually be regarded as a structure on the LB stack $[L_M / L]$. \end{rem}

-\begin{rem} If $\theta_x\neq 0$ for all $x\in M$, then, as discussed in Remark \ref{rem:Mor_ker_theta_neq_0}, the Morita kernel can be replaced by~\eqref{eq:Mor_ker_theta_neq_0} up to quasi-isomorphisms.
+\begin{rem} If $\theta_x\neq 0$ for all $x\in M$, then, as discussed in Remark \ref{rem:Mor_ker_theta_neq_0}, the Morita kernel can be replaced by~\eqref{eq:ker_RUTH}, with its RUTH structure, up to quasi-isomorphisms.
 Accordingly the definition of $0$-shifted contact structure simplifies in this case.
-Namely, the standard curvature can also be seen as a cochain map:
+Namely, the standard curvature can also be seen as a (necessarily strict) RUTH morphism: